JoshuaHaustein/manipulation_planning_suite/README.md

 Available rearrangement planning algorithms:
 - NaiveRRT (Standard kinodynamic RRT)
 - HybridActionRRT (Kinodynamic RRT that utilizes action primitives to approximately solve the 2BVP)
-- OracleRearrangementRRT (Kinodynamic RRT that utilizes learned action primitives to approximately solve the 2BVP)
+- OracleRearrangementRRT (Kinodynamic RRT that utilizes action primitives in the same way as SliceBasedOracleRRT to approximately solve the 2BVP)
 - SliceBasedOracleRRT (RRT-style planning algorithm that utilizes a slice view of the problem in combination with learned action primitives)

 Parameters for each rearrangement planning algorithm: